 4. Continually manage expectations.

-We ended up losing a very significant amount of money because those involved didn’t have the fortitude to raise their hands when we started to lose money.
+We ended up losing a very significant amount of money because those involved didn’t raise their hands when we started to lose money.
 It took a while before we realized that we had gotten ourselves into a mess.

 Enable employees to raise their hands and to call out issues.
 Give them the tools to communicate clearly when things are going haywire.
 Ensure that you set very deliberate expectations that, no matter how special a client or important a customer, there are certain parameters that we must live within.